niftools/blender_niftools_addon/docs/index.rst

 .. warning::

-   Documentation is incomplete, and is still a work in progress.
+   Documentation is incomplete and is still a work in progress.

 The Blender Nif Plugin is a Blender addon that adds support for import and export NIF files.
 The Nif Plugin allows the user to create custom content for a variety of games which use the nif format.